Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Another reason for digging may be that their hormones are raging.
 Of course, the solution to this would be visiting your vet to discuss getting them spayed or neutered.

 Your doxie may also be too hot on a summer day and wants to dig and lay in the cool dirt.
-Some Dachshunds just enjoy burying their favorite toy, dig in their food bowl, covering their food with a blanket or toy.
+Some Dachshunds just enjoy burying their favorite toy, digging in their food bowl, and covering their food with a blanket or toy.
 It’s a Dachshund thing.

 5. Chewing